pypy/pypy/pypy/doc/glossary.rst

     type inference
        Deduces either partially or fully the type of expressions as described in this `type inference article on Wikipedia`_.
-       PyPy's tool-chain own flavour of type inference is described in the `annotator pass`_ section.
+       The :term:`RPython toolchain`'s flavour of type inference is described in the `annotator pass`_ section.

 .. _applevel: coding-guide.html#application-level